If Val has her way (Mayoress of Cairns) her city will be the festival capital of the world with a film festival to rival Cannes.

 After visiting the Atherton Orchid Show at the Atherton Showgrounds MDR spotted another event in the nearby poultry pavilion.
 Turned out the local bird fanciers had also put on a show of their poultry.
 MB is a bit of a closet poultry fancier herself so the pair decided to inspect Atherton's finest.

+This show was just wrapping too, so the pair did a quick tour.
 MB's favourite was the White Pekin which the owner happily took out of his cage so she could take a photo.
 MB thought this lovely looking bird with silky feathers was a "she" but the owner, trying to hide his smirk, told her the fowl was a "he".
 MB asked how did he keep him so clean, apparently Dynamo does the trick, as does keeping the fowl on clean wood shavings.

 MDR is pictured above next to a cage containing two of the biggest fowl the pair had ever seen, unfortunately couldn't find out what breed they were.
 The diversity of poultry is truly amazing and never fails to fascinate MB.